Josie5734/arch-dotfiles/README.md

 bootstrap.sh is a bash script that automatically does all the stow commands, including checking which machine it is on to do pc or laptop specific stuff

-i do prefer dolphin over thunar as a file explorer but it requires all of the kde dependencies to install. i dont have any of those on the laptop and i didnt want to use any other kde programs so i just used thunar instead